webbananaunite/overlayNetwork/README.md

 # BlockChain Library Suite
 [日本語](READMEjp.md)

+## Our Goals
+In Our Goaled Community, Use Blockchained Points issued by the SYSTEM(in other words Autonomous Intelligence) instead of Money issued by CentralBank/Fed./Gov./Co.
+(Coin/Bill/Credit/Debit/Prepaid).

+Blockchained Points is for exchange Goods/Services.

+Must NOT any Working for get the Points.
+Get the Points every month on demand.

 ## about blocks
 blocks is a iOS library as introduce BlockChain System to your Apps, based on Satoshi Nakamoto's Paper, for various purpose (*** Exclude exchangeable digital currency in cryptocurrency exchange ***) iOS App.